-Planning Intent: East Venice Avenue functions as the "front door" to the City a whatever occurs along this gateway will establish an initial and lasting impressi of the City.
-The planning intent for the Eastern Gateway Corridor is to create mixed use business corridor that promotes community connectivity, provid critical commercial shops and services, and supports the City's architectu character.
-For the detailed map sheet that depicts this planning area, see M FLUM-9. olicy 16.16 Eastern Gateway Corridor Standards.
-Development in the Eastern Gateway Corridor sh be built according to the following development scenario: A. The density range for the corridor shall be up to 7 dwelling units per acre, except density as provided for special needs housing.
-B. The maximum residential density average in this corridor will not exceed 7 units p acre, calculated on a gross acreage basis.
-C. Up to 75% of the acreage in this corridor will be allowable for commercial (retail a office space) uses.
-The total square footage of commercial uses allowed in the corridor shall not exceed a floor area ratio (FAR) of 0.5.
-The residential, office, and commercial uses are intended to provide convenie second bills / use here and using a second s access and bike/walkability for the area's residents, businesses, and visitors.
-2. No conditional uses shall be allowed.
-3. Conversion between residential and commercial land uses may be made on equivalent dwelling unit basis of 1 dwelling unit per 2,000 square feet commerce space, gross acreage.
-D. Integrated transportation network: 1.
-Provide transportation alternatives including transit, pedestrian access, a bikeways.
-2. Expand established pedestrian linkages between the surroundi neighborhoods.
-E. Building envelope: 1.
-Maximum height shall be limited to 3 stories, up to 42' including parking.
-Mitigating techniques as described in Objective 8, Policy 8.2 of this Element sh be required to ensure compatibility with adjacent uses.
-F. Parking standards: 1.
-Allowed in front of buildings in both residential and commercial areas w landscape buffers along the sidewalk.
-2. Alternative parking standards that allow for reduced parking lot size and shar parking spaces shall be allowed throughout.
-G. Parks and public space shall address the following considerations: Include a variety of community places and public spaces including but not limit to pocket parks, courtyards, plazas, open air sitting areas, urban trails, a playgrounds.
+Planning Intent: East Venice Avenue functions as the "front door" to the City and whatever occurs along this gateway will establish an initial and lasting impression of the City.
+The planning intent for the Eastern Gateway Corridor is to create a mixed use business corridor that promotes community connectivity, provides critical commercial shops and services, and supports the City's architectural character.
+For the detailed map sheet that depicts this planning area, see Map FLUM-9.

+Policy 16.16 Eastern Gateway Corridor Standards.
+Development in the Eastern Gateway Corridor sha

+- A. The density range for the corridor shall be up to 7 dwelling units per acre, except for density as provided for special needs housing. - B. The maximum residential density average in this corridor will not exceed 7 units per acre, calculated on a gross acreage basis. - C. Up to 75% of the acreage in this corridor will be allowable for commercial (retail and office space) uses.
+The total square footage of commercial uses allowed in this corridor shall not exceed a floor area ratio (FAR) of 0.5. - The residential, office, and commercial uses are intended to provide convenient access and bike/walkability for the area's residents, businesses, and visitors. - No conditional uses shall be allowed.
+Conversion between residential and commercial land uses may be made on an equivalent dwelling unit basis of 1 dwelling unit per 2,000 square feet commercial space, gross acreage. - D. Integrated transportation network: - Provide transportation alternatives including transit, pedestrian access, and bikeways. - Expand established pedestrian linkages between the surrounding neighborhoods. - E. Building envelope: - 1.
+Maximum height shall be limited to 3 stories, up to 42' including parking. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses. - F. Parking standards: - Allowed in front of buildings in both residential and commercial areas will andscape buffers along the sidewalk. - Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be allowed throughout. - G. Parks and public space shall address the following considerations - Include a variety of community places and public spaces including but not limited to pocket parks, courtyards, plazas, open air sitting areas, urban trails, and playgrounds. - 2.
+Urban trails and sidewalks shall be utilized as connectors between commerci and residential areas.